xtompie/dx/content/introduction.md

 ## What the docs cover

 First the foundations, the rules everything else builds on.
-Then the toolkits, Util and Val.
-Then complete examples to read and run.
-It ends with the larger topic, scaling.
+From there: toolkits to drop in, complete examples to read and run, and longer topics that dig deeper into specific subjects.

 ## Who it's for